Government Shutdown Resources

 A federal government shutdown halts federal loans to small businesses.

-During a shutdown, the Small Business Administration stops approving applications for small businesses to obtain loans and loan guarantees, typically $1 billion per month.
+During a shutdown, the Small Business Administration (SBA) stops approving applications for small businesses to obtain loans and loan guarantees, typically $1 billion per month.

 Will I still be able to visit the national parks and monuments?

-For background, during the 2018 shutdown, many parks and open-air monuments remained accessible, though no visitor services were provided, and indoor facilities were closed.
+During the 2018 shutdown, many parks and open-air monuments remained accessible, though no visitor services were provided, and indoor facilities were closed.

 How will the shutdown affect FEMA natural disaster clean-up efforts?